awsdocs/aws-panorama-developer-guide/docs-source/panorama-samples.md

 # Sample applications, scripts, and templates<a name="panorama-samples"></a>

-The GitHub repository for this guide provides sample applications, scripts and templates for AWS Panorama devices\.
+The GitHub repository for this guide provides sample applications, scripts, and templates for AWS Panorama devices\.
 Use these samples to learn best practices and automate development workflows\.

 **Topics**
 + [Sample applications](#samples-applications)